wdporter/i-am-that-vuepress/highlights/readme.md

 ## [1.
 The Sense of ‘I Am’](/1-the-sense-of-i-am/)

-**M:**&ensp;Even to say that you are not the body is not quite true.
+&ensp;Even to say that you are not the body is not quite true.
 In a way you are all the bodies, hearts and minds, and much more.
 Go deep into the sense of ‘I am’ and you will find it.
 How do you find a thing that you have mislaid or forgotten?
 You keep it in your mind until you recall it.
 The sense of beïng, of ‘I am’, is the first to emerge.
 Ask yourself whence it comes or just watch it quietly.
 When the mind stays in the ‘I am’ without moving, you enter a state which cannot be verbalised, but can be experienced.
 All you need to do is to try and try again.
 After all, the sense ‘I am’ is always with you, only you have attached all kinds of things to it: body, feelings, thoughts, ideas, possessions etc. All of these self-identifications are misleading.
 Because of them, you take yourself to be what you are not.

 ## [2.
 Obsession with the Body](/2-obsession-with-the-body/)

-**M:**&ensp;I see what you too could see, here and now, but for the wrong focus of your attention.
+&ensp;I see what you too could see, here and now, but for the wrong focus of your attention.
 You give no attention to your self.
 Your mind is all with things, people and ideas, never with your self.
 Bring your self into focus, become aware of your own existence.
 See how you function, watch the motives and the results of your actions.
 Study the prison you have inadvertantly built around yourself.
 By knowing what you are not, you come to know yourself.
 The way back to your self is through refusal and rejection.
 One thing is certain: the real is not imaginary; it is not a product of the mind.
 Even the sense ‘I am’ is not continuous, though it is a useful pointer, it shows where to seek but not what to seek.
 Just have a good look at it.
 Once you are convinced that you cannot say truthfully about your self anything except, “I Am” and that nothing that can be pointed at can be your self, the need for the ‘I am’ is over — you are no longer intent on verbalising what you are.
 All you need is to get rid of the tendency to define yourself.
 All definitions apply to your body only and to its expressions.
 Once this obsession with the body leaves, you will revert to your natural state spontaneously and effortlessly.
 The only difference between us is that I am aware of my natural state, while you are bemused.
 Just like gold made into ornaments has no advantage over gold dust except when the mind makes it so, so are we one in beïng — we differ only in appearance.
 We discover it by beïng earnest, by searching, enquiring, questioning daily and hourly, by giving one’s life to this discovery.

 ## [3.
 The Living Present](/3-the-living-present/)

-**M:**&ensp;What is wrong with its seeking the pleasant and shirking the unpleasant?
+&ensp;What is wrong with its seeking the pleasant and shirking the unpleasant?
 Between the banks of pain and pleasure the river of life flows.
 It is only when the mind refuses to flow with life and gets stuck at the banks that it becomes a problem.
 By flowing with life I mean acceptance — letting come what comes and go what goes.
 Desire not, fear not, observe the actual, as and when it happens, for you are not what happens, you are to whom it happens.
 Ultimately even the observer you are not.
 You are the ultimate potentiality of which the all-embracing consciousness is the manifestation and expression.

 ## [4.
 Real World Is Beyond the Mind](/4-real-world-is-beyond-the-mind/)